RWS/dxa-modules/README.md

 About
 -----
-The SDL Digital Experience Accelerator is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1 intended to help you create, design and publish an SDL Web/Tridion-based Web site quickly.
+The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1 intended to help you create, design and publish an SDL Web/Tridion-based website quickly.

-You can find more details and a download of the entire release on https://community.sdl.com/developers/tridion_developer/m/mediagallery/852
+It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example web application providing core functionality and separate Modules for additional, optional functionality.

+This repository contains the source code of all the DXA Modules maintained by SDL.
+The Module distibutions (including CM-side items and installation support) are downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion_developer/m/mediagallery/)
+(latest version) or the [Releases in GitHub](https://github.com/sdl/dxa-modules/releases) (all versions)

 Support